scylladb/scylladb-docs-homepage/docs/get-started/query-data/update-data.rst

 Updating Data
 ===================

 Update data using the ``UPDATE`` statement.
-Always specify a condition to avoid full-table updates.
+Always specify a restriction to avoid full-table updates.
 For example:

 .. code::